StevenTammen/bibledocs.org/content/site/frequently-asked-questions/_index.md

 - e.g.: coming from Latin *exempli gratia*, meaning "for example."
 This abbreviation, unsurprisingly, is used to introduce examples.
 - cf.: coming from Latin *confer*/*conferatur*, meaning "compare."
 This abbreviation is used to introduce things that ought to be compared (or possibly contrasted) with the present topic.
 On this site, it is overwhelming used to introduce scripture passages as cross references: "salvation comes by grace through faith (cf. Ephesians 2:8-9)."

-#### Why pages for video guides?
+### Why pages for video guides?

-Unlike most content on this site, which is all text due to the enormous advantages text has as a study medium (as above), the actual content of guides is primarily video-based, since videos are objectively better for guides (which really ought to “show” rather than “tell”).
+Unlike most content on this site, which is all text [due to the enormous advantages text has as a study medium](/site/this-site-focuses-on-the-written-medium/), the actual content of guides is primarily video-based, since videos are objectively better for guides (which really ought to “show” rather than “tell”).
 So why even bother having this section on the site, and instead just leave all the organization of videos on YouTube?

 Two big reasons.
 First, if I ever want to update a guide by uploading an updated video and subsequently unlisting the old video (so it doesn’t appear on my YouTube profile, but also doesn’t break already-existing links to it; compare [301 redirects of URLs](https://blog.hubspot.com/blog/tabid/6307/bid/7430/What-is-a-301-Redirect-and-Why-Should-You-Care.aspx)), it is beneficial to preserve the same URL for the guide.
 If people link to the URL of the guide page on my website, then when I update the guide, while the video may have changed to some degree, *they never have to manually update their links* to point to the most up-to-date version of the guide.
 From their perspective, it happens transparently, minimizing work for them.
 I benefit by (primarily) having only the most recent versions of my content receiving link traffic.

 Second, while it is true that video guides make lots of sense, it is very common for me to want to discuss things brought up in a guide or tangentially related to a guide in more detail.
 Keeping such discussion (that doesn’t benefit from the video medium in the same way as actual guide content — like demonstrations and such — does) in text means it receives all the benefits of text as a medium, as above, and also, importantly, *keeps it out of the video*.
 Keeping guide videos short, focused, and to-the-point is extremely important.
 While it would be possible to put some of this “guide-related content” in the description of YouTube videos, it is better to put it on the site, where there is much more flexibility (e.g., I can actually use hyperlinks with link text, use images, have sections with different background colors, etc.) and it can take advantage of the (completely automatic) creation of section header links and a table of contents that readers can use in linking to specific parts of the page.

-#### Can I change the Bible version used in verse tagging?
+### Can I change the Bible version used in verse tagging?

 Yes.
-You can change settings related to verse tagging [on the settings page](/settings/#reftagger-control-panel).
+You can change settings related to verse tagging [on the settings page](/site/settings/#reftagger-settings).

-### Connections and associations
+## Connections and associations

-#### You said you don't take donations.
+### You said you don't take donations.
 Do you know of good causes?

 For a variety of reasons, it is my opinion that believer-to-believer aid is best done directly (especially in our modern internet age, where giving via [PayPal](https://www.paypal.com/us/home) and the like is easy and secure).
 No matter how efficient a charity proper is (and some are in fact a whole lot better than others: see [Charity Navigator](https://www.charitynavigator.org/)), it will always have a lot more overhead than direct giving.